scipy-lectures/scientific-python-lectures/intro/language/functions.rst

    dictionary or list) and modifying them in the function body, since the modifications will be persistent across invocations of the function.

+Using an immutable type in a keyword argument:

 .. sourcecode:: ipython

     In [124]: bigx = 10